-Alpha particles are composite particles consisting of two protons and two neutrons tightly bound together (Figure 1).
+Alpha particles (a) are composite particles consisting of two protons and two neutrons tightly bound together (Figure 1).
 They are emitted from the nucleus of some radionuclides during a form of radioactive decay, called alpha-decay.
-An alpha-particle is identical to the nucleus of a normal (atomic mass 4) helium atom or a doubly ionised helium atom.
+An alpha-particle is identical to the nucleus of a normal (atomic mass four) helium atom i.e. a doubly ionised helium atom.

 Alpha particles are relatively slow and heavy compared with other forms of nuclear radiation.
-The particles travels at 5 to 7 percent of the speed of light or 20,000,000 metres per second and has a mass approximately equivalent to 4 protons.
+The particles travel at 5 to 7 % of the speed of light or 20,000,000 metres per second and has a mass approximately equivalent to 4 protons.

 Alpha particles are highly ionising because of their double positive charge, large mass (compared to a beta particle) and because they are relatively slow.
 They can cause multiple ionisations within a very small distance.
 This gives them the potential to do much more biological damage for the same amount of deposited energy.
-Alpha-articles, because they are highly ionising, are unable to penetrate very far through matter and are brought to rest by a few centimetres of air or less than a tenth of a millimetre of living tissue (Figure 3).

-Alpha particles can't penetrate the normal layer of dead cells on the outside of our skin but could damage the cornea of the eye.
-Alpha-particle radiation is normally only a safety concern if the radioactive decay occurs in an atom that is already inside the body or inside a cell.
+Alpha particles can't penetrate the normal layer of dead cells on the outside of our skin but can damage the cornea of the eye.
+Alpha-particle radiation is normally only a safety concern if the radioactive decay occurs from an atom that is already inside the body or a cell.
 Alpha-particle emitters are particularly dangerous if inhaled, ingested, or if they enter a wound.

 What are some common sources of alpha particles?